dshieble/dshieble.github.io/aboutme.md

 Hi, I'm Dan Shiebler.
 I like math, programming, history, nature, art and travel.
 I live in NYC.

-I'm currently building something new at the intersection of AI and cybersecurity.
+Today I am the Co-Founder/CTO of [Artemis](https://artemissecurity.com/).

 I previously served as the Head of Machine Learning at [Abnormal AI](https://abnormal.ai), where I held the overall responsibility for detection efficacy and oversaw AI/ML initiatives.
 The company's revenue grew almost 20x during my 3.5 year tenure.
 Abnormal AI was most recently valued at $5.1 billion.